 - tween (prep.)

 - also 'tween, c.1300 as an abbreviation of between.
 As a noun meaning "child nearing puberty" (approximately ages 9 to 12), attested by 1988, in this case by influence of teen.
+Tolkien uses it in "Lord of the Rings" for "the irresponsible twenties between [Hobbit] childhood and coming of age at thirty-three."
 Earlier in this sense was subteen (1952).
 Related: Tweens.
-Tweeny was a c.1900 term for "a servant who assists two others."
+Tweenie or tweeny was a term (late 19c.-early 20c.) for "between-maid, a servant who assists two others" and was used in reference to other persons or objects in intermediary situations.
+And 'tween-age (adj.) was used in descriptions of clothing from 1937.
+Tween-ager is attested from 1946.

 - tweet (n.)